clevoliv/GDP_and_CO2/README.md

 # GDP_and_CO2
-use data from the World Development Indicators to quickly plots GDP per capita against infant mortality.
+Use data from the World Development Indicators to quickly plots GDP per capita against infant mortality.
+Along with deploy git commits